 Each household is asked to report the main and secondary source of each consumed food item.
-All food items are coded as either
+All food items are coded as either "horrowed" "food aid " and so on The households

 "purchased," "produced," "gift," "borrowed," "food aid," and so on.
 The households can give two possible sources of food for the same food item: the main and secondary source of food.